peak-gao/code-notes/README.md

 # Code Notes

-This is a collection of code notes or things learned over time for various languages, TDD, etc. and stuff I like to revisit from time-to-time cause I forget things :).
+This is a collection of code notes learned over time for various languages, TDD, etc. and serves as a good concise reference from time-to-time

 # How to Navigate Notes
 It's hard to digest everthing in the extensive .md files on each particular topic.